MicrosoftDocs/Advertising/advertising/transaction-message/create-transaction-message.md

 The `timestamp` attribute should identify the time that you submit the message.
 Bing uses the time stamp to ensure that it processes only the latest itineraries.
 For example, if Bing processes a message with a time stamp of 14:10 and then processes a message with a time stamp of 14:09, Bing only processes the itineraries in the 14:09 message that were not included in the 14:10 message.

 The `id` attribute is a user-defined ID that uniquely identifies the message to the advertiser.
-The advertiser uses the ID to identify the message in the list of hotel feed status reports.
+The advertiser uses the ID to identify the message in the list of property feed status reports.

 ## Specifying the list of itineraries